alexcesaro/statsd/README.md

 **Changelog**

+* 2022-01-01 - Added support for relative gauges via `GaugeRelative`, and fixed gauge handling of negative zero floats

 * 2021-12-31 - Added support for disabling the initial ping/check for UDP connections via new `UDPCheck` option

 * 2020-11-13 - Added support for go modules